 Scientists on the Global Reef Expedition surveyed and mapped New Caledonia’s most remote coral reefs—some for the first time

 “The reefs of New Caledonia are simply spectacular.
 Incredible diversity.
 Remarkable morphology,” said Dr. Sam Purkis, KSLOF’s Chief Scientist as well as Professor and Chair of the Department of Marine Geosciences at the University of Miami’s Rosenstiel School of Marine and Atmospheric Science.
 “But in New Caledonia, as elsewhere, the reefs are gravely threatened by local impacts and climate change.
 The Living Oceans Foundation achieved two important objectives in the country – first, they mapped, using satellite, many of the remotest reef systems in New Caledonia for the first time.
-Second, the field data collected by the Foundation set a baseline condition for these reefs which can be tracked into the future to understand change.
-We hope that future change takes the form of an improving condition of the reefs, as new conservation initiatives are sparked by the Living Oceans dataset.”
+Second, the field data collected by the Foundation set a baseline condition for these reefs which can be tracked into the future to understand change.”